sirpauley/ia-accountsDemo/README.md

 account by Acme bank is R500.00
 * This means that a current account can have both positive and negative for withdraw.

-### Implementation guidelines:
-* Your job is to write a basic front-end implementation of withdraw and balance.

 ## Current interface
 <img src="screenshot.PNG"  width="500"/>